KunaiCat/js-stadium/README.md

 # JS-Stadium

-A Python implementation of a backtracking algorithm for optimizing item selection based on budget constraints and weight maximization.
+A Python implementation of a knapsack algorithm for optimizing item selection in games based on budget constraints and weight maximization.

 ## Project Overview